-I always loved computers, electronics, and games, so I knew something with computers was going to be in my future.
-As a Black man, I entered college knowing the systemic struggles and barriers to success.
-While my formal studies were in computer science and engineering, I realized I loved education, and have focused on creating opportunities in STEAM for underrepresented youth for the past 12 years.
+I always loved computers, electronics and games, so I knew something with computers was going to be in my future.
+As a Black man, I entered university knowing the systemic struggles and barriers to success.
+While my formal studies were in computer science and engineering, I realised I loved education, and have focused on creating opportunities in STEAM for under-represented youth for the past 12 years.